Vexnos/LifeSeries-Master-Datapack/README.md

 * Enable or Disable the Boogeyman
 * Enable or Disable Life Transferring (Cannot be enabled in Limited Life because it runs on time, not lives)
 * Difficulty: Easy, Normal or Hard
-* Worldborder Size (Set your worldborder center or it will default to 0, 0): 300, 400, 500, 700, or 1000 (Earlier seasons of Third Life used a border size of 700, more recent seasons use a border of 500)
+* Worldborder Size (Set your desired worldborder center or it will default to 0, 0): 300, 400, 500, 700, or 1000 (Earlier seasons of the Life Series used a border size of 700, more recent seasons use a border size of 400-500) - (IMPORTANT: In 1.21.10, the Worldborders are now separate per dimension, if you want a worldborder in the Nether and/or the End, you will need to travel to that dimension and set the worldborder manually)

 Next there are some admin only triggers to spawn the Enchanting Table and Optional Spawn Zone (Will set the world spawn)

 ## Gameplay